 So if you follow me on Twitter you will know that I recently purchased the Anastasia Beverly Hills Soft Glam palette!
 I was super excited to try this palette as, believe it or not, I haven’t tried any of their palettes before (Gasps in horror).
 I always wanted to try Modern Renaissance but just never got round to buying it, and so when this palette was released I just had to have it.
 So I ordered my palette from the ABH website but you can also purchase it now on Beauty Bay.
 I have been testing it for the past 5 days so I thought I would give you the rundown of my thoughts.
-Is it worth the money?
+Keep reading for my ABH Soft glam palette review!

 I think every man and his dog has seen this palette floating around the internet so I haven’t inserted a picture of the packaging (but it is not hard to find on google).
 I actually love this packaging.
 Like… a lot.
 Like all the Anastasia Beverly Hills Palettes, it is a suede material.
 I do understand the issue that some bloggers have with this, as I am sure it will get so grubby so quickly.
 But I don’t care.
 I think it is so unique and I don’t have any other palette with this type of packaging.
 I also love the feel of it, so soft!
 The goldy-beige colour makes it look so luxurious and sophisticated and it isn’t chunky like some of my other palettes.
 Like most palettes, it has a magnetic clasp so eyeshadow won’t go everywhere when you travel and it feels really well made.

-Okay so lets get to the nitty gritty – the stuff you are actually here for.
+Okay so let’s get to the nitty-gritty – the stuff you are actually here for.
 As I said before this palette comes with 14 eyeshadows that are arranged in squares.
 Each eyeshadow is 0.7g and so is quite a bit smaller than the Naked palettes (1.3g) but as I will explain later, a little goes a long way!
-As a whole the palette is quite warm with the occasional cool toned shade thrown in.
-I am a warm tone gal so this palette is perfect for me, but with cool shades also I think this palette could cater for everyone.
+As a whole, the palette is quite warm with the occasional cool-toned shade thrown in.
+I am a warm tone gal so this palette is perfect for me, but with cool shades also I think this palette could cater to everyone.
 There are 9 mattes and 5 shimmers and so you can create a variety of looks, for both day and night!
 I love the versatility of this palette.

 - Tempera – a light beige matte- perfect for highlighting the brow bone and as a transition shade